buhman/cortex-m-toolchain/README.rst

 The following boards are being used/tested with this repository:

-- lpcxpresso4367 (lpc4367)
+- lpcxpresso4367_ (lpc4367)
-- lpcxpresso18s37 (lpc18s37)
+- lpcxpresso18s37_ (lpc18s37)

 .. _lpcxpresso18s37: https://www.nxp.com/part/OM13076
 .. _lpcxpresso4367: https://www.nxp.com/part/OM13088

-These development boards require bootstrapping from DFU out of the box; this process is documented in `lpcx bootstrappping`_.
+These development boards require bootstrapping from DFU out of the box; this process is documented in bootstrappping_.

-.. _lpcx bootstrapping: doc/lpcx-bootstrapping.rst
+.. _bootstrapping: doc/lpcx-bootstrapping.rst

 on-chip debugging
 ^^^^^^^^^^^^^^^^^